juliogomez/devops/README.md

 `sudo mkfs.ext4 /dev/sda2 -L untitled`

-Once done mount the partition on a new directory
+Once done mount the partition on a new directory:

 ```
 sudo mkdir /mnt/extusb